Here are some of the more common questions that are often asked about my counselling service.

 What happens in a face-to-face session?

 In-person counselling sessions take place at my comfortable and private therapy room near Haymarket, Edinburgh.
+Please note it is on the third floor and there is no lift.

 What do I need for an online session?